Valerie Charbit

 Her broad experience means she is very well placed to advise in cases where criminal and civil law intersect.
 Her skill in cross-examining experts across a broad spectrum of areas is well recognised.

 Valerie is appointed as a CPS Panel Advocate (Grade 4, highest tier) and to the specialist rape and serious crime group panels.
-She was also appointed to the Grade A (top tier) list for Specialist Regulatory Advocates in Health & Safety, and to the Panel A list for the Serious Fraud Office.
+She is also appointed to the Grade A (top tier) list for Specialist Regulatory Advocates in Health & Safety, and to the Panel A list for the Serious Fraud Office.

 Valerie is Chair of the Regulatory Practice Group at Red Lion Chambers.
 She is the Wellbeing Director for Chambers.
-Valerie has represented the Criminal Bar Association as Wellbeing Director and the South Eastern Circuit on wellbeing.
-She remains a member of the Bar Council’s working party group on the subject.

 Recommendations